Doha Travel Information

 Local time is GMT +3.

 Electrical current is 240 volts AC; 50Hz.
-Round pin plugs with grounding and rectangular blade plugs are in use.
+Round pin plugs with grounding as well as rectangular blade plugs are in use.

 Arabic is the official language, but English is widely used.

 No vaccinations are a health requirement for entry to Qatar, but it is recommended that visitors be up to date with routine vaccinations.
 Modern medical care and medicine is available in Doha.
 Doctors and hospitals expect immediate cash payment for medical services, and treatment is expensive; it is advisable for travellers to hold comprehensive medical insurance.
 Traveller's diarrhoea is a risk, therefore visitors should drink bottled water and avoid under-cooked food and unwashed fruit and vegetables, particularly outside of the hotels and resorts.